nibrivia/nibrivia/README.md

 ### Hi there 👋

-I will be a Visiting Lecturer at MIT in the Spring, for the 6.1800 course.
+I am a Visiting Lecturer at MIT in the Spring, for the 6.1800 course.

 ### Recurse Center